Technology has transformed business efficiency and customer experience, but it’s also transformed organised crime.

 Phishing is the typical starting point for malware or business email compromise.
 It casts a wide net, hoping to catch a few victims via generic emails from a ‘trusted provider’.
 Phishing emails typically begin ‘Dear Customer’.

 The next level, ‘Spear Phishing’, is more targeted.
 They already know your name and other details and will use that to gain trust.

-‘Whaling’ takes this to the next level, where the fraudster will impersonate the business owner or a senior director requesting urgent action – like an invoice payment.
-“In a small or medium business, you want to keep the boss happy,” says Jonathan.
+‘Whaling’ takes this to the next level, where the fraudster will impersonate the business owner or a senior director requesting urgent action, for example an invoice payment via email.

 The dark web is a nefarious place, where there is a market for client data and identity documents.
 These can be used to take out fraudulent loans, or for future attacks.
 The next-generation of whaling may even use AI-powered voice impersonation to make phone calls requesting payments, a very convincing form of ‘vishing’ or voice solicitation.